 There’s only one storage option for the S20: 128GB.
 You can get the iPhone with that much storage, but also with 64GB and 256GB, which is a nice range of choices to have.
 The S20 does support microSD cards though, letting you add up to 1TB more storage space if you want it later on, after you've bought the device.
 The extra flexibility of the S20’s microSD slot is very useful, but the ease of being able to spec a new iPhone with more storage by default (albeit for a steep fee) means there’s a case to be made for Apple's approach as well.

 Galaxy S20 vs iPhone 11: Battery

 While Apple never announced the battery capacity of the iPhone 11, unofficial teardowns have shown it has a 3,110 mAh cell.
-The S20 has much more room at 4,000 mAh, meaning it’ll likely last a lot longer even under heavy use.
+The S20 has much more room at 4,000 mAh, meaning it should in theory last a lot longer even under heavy use.

 Both phones are also capable of wireless charging, but Samsung goes one better and offers reverse wireless charging on the S20 too.
-If you have accessories like earbuds that can charge wirelessly too, then you can place them on the back of the S20 and let it charge from the internal battery.
+If you have accessories, like the Galaxy Buds Plus earbuds, that can charge wirelessly too, then you can place them on the back of the S20 and let it charge from the internal battery.
 This could prove exceptionally handy if you own the right kind of tech to use with it, and Apple can’t compete here.